LukePappa/myOS/simple.md

 Inner peace has infinite value.
-It may be cultivated through disciplined emotional regulation.
+Possessing it means that you do not inflict misery upon yourself in response to external events, the actions of others, and personal shortcomings.
+Commitment to this goal makes you an Ourite.